-The Hindi motion picture Jai Santoshi Maa highlights Ganesha, wedded to Riddhi and Siddhi and a little girl named Santoshi Ma, the goddess of fulfillment.
+The Hindi motion picture Jai Santoshi Maa highlights Ganesha, wedded to Riddhi and Siddhi, and a little girl named Santoshi Ma, the goddess of fulfillment.

 Another figure of Ganesha is installed in the dividers of the cavern of the Udayagiri Caves in Madhya Pradesh.
 This is dated in the century.
-In the remains of the Bhumara Temple in Madhya Pradesh, an early notable picture of Ganesha with an elephant head, bowl of desserts and a goddess sitting on her lap was found.
+In the remains of the Bhumara Temple in Madhya Pradesh, an early notable picture of Ganesha with an elephant head, bowl of desserts, and a goddess sitting on her lap was found.

 Some image is from the Gupta time of the twelfth century.
 Other ongoing disclosures, for example, one from Ramgarh Hill, likewise go back to the third or fourth century.
-An autonomous clique with Ganesha as the principle god was built up around the twentieth century.
+An autonomous clique with Ganesha as the principal god was built up around the twentieth century.
 Narain condenses the absence of proof about Ganesha’s story before the twentieth century as pursues: